-Music is seen as an important part of our school's curriculum.
-All children are given a wide experience of listening to music, music-making and singing.
+Languages Our children in Key Stage 2 learn French with the emphasis on practical communication.
+We have a French specialist who works with our year 6 cohort.
+Children are encouraged to use language not just in their MFL lessons but where appropriate across the curriculum.
+In KS2 it is not uncommon to hear children greeting the gate monitor in French.
+We encourage all EAL pupils to share and use their language skills, this may include writing a text in their first language to support their development.
+Music All children are given a wide experience of listening to music, music-making and singing.
 Children will explore a wide range of musical styles including pop, soul, rock and classical.
 Across the school, children learn to play and compose music on a range of tuned and untuned percussion instruments.
 In KS2 recorders are also introduced, and ukuleles in Year 6.
 We use an excellent music resource, Charanga, to support staff in delivering an exciting and inclusive musical curriculum.
 Extra-curricular music tuition is available for those parents who wish to purchase this service.
-Children in KS2 have the opportunity to join our Choir and their performances are always greeted enthusiastically.
+Children in KS2 have the opportunity to join our Choir and their performances are always welcomed enthusiastically.
 The school presents a number of productions throughout the year, which are a well-supported feature of our school life.
 All children are encouraged to take part in those as well as other events that run throughout the year, such as 'The Bellbird's Got Talent', Carol singing and Proms in the Playground.